-Demand for apps like these is growing rapidly.
+Demand for medical apps like these is growing rapidly.
 Research conducted in 2017 found there were over 165,000 mobile medical apps available – a number that increased by over 100% in just one year.
 The growth is phenomenal.
 As a result, companies operating in this sector have a huge opportunity to improve their efficiency and people’s health.

 The Challenges of Creating Mobile Healthcare Apps